 - One-Ad-Fits-All Approach

 How to avoid it: The crucial part is to recognize particular channel’s characteristics.
 There are numerous online podcasts and how to’s that can help you in building a reasonable automation strategy across the multichannel.
-If you want your automation structure to be dynamic and complementary use graphic workflow creators and analyze results.
-Use agile approach, so you can react to dynamically changing conditions.
+If you want your automation structure to be dynamic and complimentary use graphic workflow creators and analyze results.
+Use agile approach so you can react to dynamically changing conditions.

 - Too Many Tools

 Have you ever seen a newbie who bought all recommended items in a professional store and now has no clue how to use them efficiently?
 And now think of a pro who can do almost anything with one swiss-army knife.
 That’s the difference – the well-known saying puts quality over quantity, and you should bear it in your mind while choosing the toolset.
 The email marketing tool, the Social media tool, the Mobile app tool, analytics tool, CRM tool… if they are separated, the chances of high efficiency lower severely – the data won’t be integrated, you’ll waste your time setting and optimizing them all, and you’ll get frustrated by the unpredictable outcome.

 How to avoid it: Choose your tools with caution.
 Do your research, attend some webinars (check out our webinar schedule and pick the one you like the most!), ask experts, user recommendation services such as G2Crowd (click to find our account and share your opinion about the system) or GetApp (SALESmanago profile – feel free to share your thoughts!), talk to your friends.
 Make a checklist of all features you need, define budget and pro/con all fitting tools.
 Look for the all-in-one solution – it’ll integrate the data from different sources and processes.
 Remember: it’s always better to automate multiple processes from one panel – it minimizes the risk of making logical errors and eases verification of processes.